Epinephelus marginatus: Habitat

 Epinephelus marginatus is demersal, normally found in and around rocky reefs from surface waters down to as much as 300 m in depth.
 It often occurs in the vicinity of beds of Posidonia sea grass.
 Juveniles are generally found more inshore than the adult fish, even being found in rock pools.
-Where they are protected, in marine nature reserves and no take zones, both adults and juveniles occur in shallow waters, but the depths at which juveniles are found is always shallower than the preferred depths of adults.
+Where they are protected, in marine nature reserves and no-take zones, both adults and juveniles occur in shallow waters, but the depths at which juveniles are found is always shallower than the usual depths of adults.